ebelinski/iosref/_subpages/memory-processor.md

 ---
 layout: default
 title: Memory and processor by device
-description: Tables showing the memory and processor for each iPhone, iPad, Apple Watch, iPod touch, Apple TV, and HomePod.
+description: Tables showing the unified memory and processor for each iPhone, iPad, Apple Watch, iPod touch, Apple TV, and HomePod.
 redirect_from:
   - /ram/
   - /processor/